On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: GenClu - Test Suite Generation Approach with Clustering

 For details on our clustering see Algorithm~\ref{alg:cluster}: \bi \item In the \textbf{cluster} algorithm, line 1 checks if the size of current group of candidates exceeds the value in "enough" parameter.
-If it is larger than "enough", then we need to cluster these candidates again. \item Line 2 uses the \textbf{split} algorithm to divide all candidates into two bins.
-For details on \textbf{split}, see Algorithm~\ref{alg:split}). \item Line 3-5 puts two bins into a tree structure and recursively calls \textbf{cluster} algorithm on the new groups until no more split can be made.
-In our experiment, we only evaluate items in the most bottom nodes, which no more split can be applied to them. \ei As to the \textbf{Split} algorithm of Algorithm~\ref{alg:split}: \bi \item This code first y selects one random candidate as pivot (line 1)... \item ... and then finds the most distance point to it as east group representative (line 2). \item The most distance point to the east representative is marked as west group representative (line 3). \item After that, each candidate in the test suite is assigned to the east group or the west group by using the \textit{cosine rule} (lines 5..8).
-Here the distance function we used is \textit{Euclidean distance}. \ei The key point of this approach is that data is clustered without comparing all points.
+If it is larger than "enough", then we need to cluster these candidates again. \revised{Please note that the ``enough'' parameter in our study means the size of the clusters.} \item Line 2 uses the \textbf{split} algorithm to divide all candidates into two bins.
+For details of \textbf{split}, see Algorithm~\ref{alg:split}). \item Line 3-5 puts two bins into a tree structure and recursively calls \textbf{cluster} algorithm on the new groups until no more split can be made.
+In our experiment, we only evaluate items in the most bottom nodes, which no more split can be applied to them. \ei As to the \textbf{split} Algorithm~\ref{alg:split}: \bi \item The code first selects one random candidate as pivot (line 1). \item After that, it finds the most distance point to the pivot as east group representative (line 2). \item The most distance point to the east representative is marked as west group representative (line 3). \item After that, each candidate in the test suite is assigned to the east group or the west group by using the \textit{cosine rule} (lines 5..8).
+Here the distance function we used is the \textit{Euclidean distance}. \ei One interesting point of this approach is that data is clustered without comparing all points.
 Hence, instead of requiring $O(N^2)$ distance calculations, this algorithm terminates in the time needed for the $O(2N)$ calculations of lines,2,3.

 After we build the whole cluster tree, we randomly select one representative data point to calculate its objective value.
 After that, we use the continuous domination predicate mentioned in Section~\S\ref{ap} to rank all representative data points.
 The cluster which contains the representative data point in the first rank will be the best cluster.
-We then use mutation testing to check if test cases in that cluster can detect more faults than other clusters.